SubbalakshmiC/CCNA-1/ccnaDan.md

 * Reliability
 	* the dependability of the network devices
 		* cheap stuff will break so dont use them
-		* e.g. SSD's will last longer and won't fail as much as hard drives
+		* e.g. SSDs will last longer and wont fail as much as hard drives
 #### Interoperating a network diagram

 * thick red lines = a physical Ethernet connection